ibm-cloud-architecture/refarch-kc/README.md

 In general any pickup any delivery dates after my product availability and before the customer required delivery date are acceptable.

-I know that I will be expected to document properties of my product including specifications of its nature and origin, weight transported, recipient for whom it is intended etc for Customs and export processing and for possible use by the shipping company BUT is not essential for an initial implementation of the order placement microservice
+I know that I will be expected to document properties of my product including specifications of its nature and origin, weight transported, recipient for whom it is intended etc for Customs and export processing and for possible use by the shipping company BUT is not essential for an initial implementation of the order placement microservice.

 #### Orders Microservice: Track Order user story

 As a manufacturer of Pharmaceutical goods who has placed a shipment order with a shipping company (K.Containers) and received an order ID for that shipment, I may repeatedly request for tracking in that orderID and expect to be told the current state and progress of the order.

 For tracking requests made before the goods are picked up from my facility, this will be primarily to confirm the order and to hear about any changes in expected pickup date or expected delivery date which could have resulted from delay of the assigned ship in earlier voyages or other difficulties.
-Having this information will hep me maintain good relations with the tagret retailer expecting to receive th goods.
+Having this information will help me maintain good relations with the target retailer expecting to receive the goods.

 For tracking requests made while my goods are in transit or have been delivered, I expect to receive full information of the history of the container carrying my goods including:
 * whether it has been picked up from my manufacturing site XXX by trucking / land transport and delivered to source port UU